Rebuild Workforce Development Manager, City of Philadelphia

-- Work with the building trades on curriculum and to establish program participation goals based on apprenticeship program capacity and Rebuild labor needs and capacity.
+- Work with the building trades on curriculum and to achieve program participation goals based on apprenticeship program capacity and Rebuild labor needs and capacity.
 Help coordinate the placement of apprentice-ready program participants in positions on Rebuild job sites or other appropriate work opportunities.

 - Establish partnerships organization named in MOU and other relevant agencies.

 - Coordinate with the building trades, Philadelphia Works, the School District of Philadelphia, City departments, and other entities as appropriate.

 - Design and implement a plan for maintaining training records, reporting, and measuring performance (e.g., program participation, union apprenticeship acceptance, job placement, job retention); work to continuously improve the programs.